 Most people are familiar from an early stage with their productivity tools that come with your office computer.
 People use them at home and at school.
 This breeds familiarity and ease of use when you begin using these tools in a business scenario.

 Spreadsheets are versatile for any new business.
-It can be used for many different business tasks including accounting, maintaining customer records, generating invoices and keeping track of your payables.
+They use them for many different business tasks including accounting, maintaining customer records, generating invoices, and keeping track of your payables.

 Problems with Using Spreadsheets

 As with anything that seems too good to be true, it usually is.
 As your business grows, managing critical aspects within a spreadsheet becomes more and more difficult.
 This section looks at some of the problems that will be encountered as your business needs outgrow the spreadsheet capabilities.

 How do you share information from your spreadsheet with partners or managers?
 How do you allow them to collaborate?
 When the business is small, collaboration typically occurs between a few people.
 In other words, when you’re small, it’s easy to walk over to a person’s desk and provide or get feedback immediately.
 However, this isn’t a practical approach when you have multiple locations with multiple managers who all need to contribute and provide feedback.